Teenlife

 Why Write?
 How Writing Makes STEM Students Stronger

-“What are you doing here?” my colleagues asked.
-We were attending the Colorado STEM summit, a meeting that focused on creating connections between K-12 education and administration, higher education, and STEM-related employers.
 Many at my table wondered why a composition instructor would snag an invite, but as we listened to speaker after speaker highlight the necessity of good communication skills for STEM students, the answer was clear.

-Writing is linked to problem solving
+Writing is linked to problem-solving

-Many STEM students will enter businesses that are built on collaboration and exploration and they will need to be prepared.
-As Judy Willis points out in her article, “Why Writing is Crucial to Stem,” students able to communicate through writing see problem-solving in a variety of ways by a variety of people.
-This experience encourages them to engage in the open-mindedness required for problem-solving in the sciences.
-As this will be expected of these students when they enter higher education or the job market, it is key to introduce writing early and develop it.
+Many STEM students will enter businesses that are built on collaboration and exploration, and they will need to be prepared.
+As Judy Willis writes in her article, “Why Writing is Crucial to Stem,” students able to communicate through writing see problem-solving in a variety of ways by a variety of people.

-Good writing reflects the scientific method
+Good writing in STEM reflects the scientific method

 Of course while Cycyota is correct, the importance of ensuring STEM students are good writers is not just about having the ability to communicate.
-Authors Robert and Michele Root-Bernstein, in their article “Turning STEM into STREAM,” point out that the key skills required of writers are the same skills required of scientists: inquiry, abstraction, modeling, synthesis, analysis, problem-solving, and the ability to express results.
-Good writing reflects the scientific method and, in STEM careers, methodology and practice is best communicated through clear and precise writing.
-The artificial borders between the disciplines can and should be removed to ensure that STEM students will fully communicate their developments and discoveries.
+Robert and Michele Root-Bernstein's article “Turning STEM into STEAM” points out that the key skills required of writers are the same skills required of scientists:

 Communication = investment